Faith and Festivities of Quito

 The whole year continues in rythmic celebration balanced with devotion.

-Sometimes, like a cloud descending on Quito, a blur between parades and processions never clears for some.
+Sometimes, like a cloud descending on Quito, a blur between parades and processions never clears.

 Parades stop traffic - on stilts and not - to celebrate, to laugh, to fill the air with music, to celebrate an anniversary, to call attention to some cause - even political - or to display culture or anything else important to young and old at the moment.

-and honor God and His saints through visual and vocal aids as prayer and song resound through the streets and up or down El Panecillo or any available hill.
+Processions mean faith and honor God and His saints through visual and vocal aids as prayer and song resound through the streets and up or down El Panecillo or any available hill.
 They should never, ever honor self, especially when dance is added.
-This brings on the blur.
+This brings out the blur and the younger generation is making it ever more blurry.

-Good Friday in Quito Colonial, meant to bring people to repentance for sin and conversions, works only for the humble, as does any practice of true penance.
+Good Friday in Quito Colonial, meant to bring people to repentance for sin and conversions, works only for the humble and devout, as does any practice of true penance.

 Penance is supposed to be practiced in a hidden way, but sometimes the participants announce to others outside the members of the group that they will be marching, defeating their purpose.